 • Secured summary judgment in favor of Privé Developers, LLC, various other entities, and three individuals against defamation and malicious prosecution claims in federal court seeking punitive damages.

-• Worked as part of the team that secured a $20-plus million jury verdict award, including $4 million in punitive damages, against Marriott International and other defendants regarding fraudulent activity by joint venturers concerning a failed hotel resort project in the Bahamas.
+• Worked as part of the team that secured a jury verdict of over $20 million and $4 million in punitive damages against Marriott International and other defendants regarding fraudulent activity by joint venturers concerning a failed hotel resort project in the Bahamas.
+(Partially Settled and Reversed on Appeal as to Marriott).

 • Successfully defended client and trustee in bitter dispute between siblings in federal court for control of trust assets.